Sudoshellz/Password-Parser/README.md

 Hurl is a tool that extracts unique username/password combos from raw data in a variety of formats.
 This tool will identify, extract, clean, and then sort any combos found in the data.

 *Note: I am uploading this in an unknown state, it might not work as-is.
-Also you shouldn't place this on a public-facing web site for now.
-Especially with that cmdline folder in there.*
+Also you shouldn't place this on a public-facing web site for now.*

 This repository includes both a command-line parser (hurlc.php) and a web page version.
 You definitely should not upload the command-line version to your web site.